 boundaries for the NECs are given in terms of LAeq

 for day and night according to type of noise source, (see table 1 below).
+For

 residential development exposed to noise dominated by an industrial source the recommended